 With this guide, I will show you some troubleshooting techniques to fix the issue of widgets not working on Windows 11.
 While the Windows 11 interface may look tidy after the new update, under-the-hood bugs seem to be persistent for some users.
-Crashing of widgets or unresponsive widgets is being reported by certain users on their Windows 11 computers.
+The crashing of widgets or unresponsive widgets is being reported by certain users on their Windows 11 computers.

 The crash can happen due to bugs on Windows OS as well as various other reasons.
-It could be slow internet connectivity, corrupt files, a malware attack that layman users often would not have any idea about.
+It could be slow internet connectivity, corrupt files, or a malware attack that layman users often would not have any idea about.
 I have also noticed that users who do not have registered with Microsoft are often barred from experiencing the Windows 11 widgets.

 Nevertheless, I have mentioned the solutions to the Widgets not working issue on Windows 11.
 Try them out.
-All the troubleshooting methods I have listed here have reportedly solved the snag for many users including me.
+All the troubleshooting methods I have listed here have reportedly solved the snag for many users, including me.

 1. Restart your Computer

 One of the simplest fixes includes rebooting your PC when you come across any snag.
 It barely takes a minute to restart the computer.

 - At the bottom-right corner of the quick search dialog box click on the power button icon.

 - Then from the power menu select Restart.

 After the PC restarts, check if the Windows 11 widgets are now working or not.